 CARRY = AB

 From the equations above, it is clear that the circuit consists of an EXOR gate and an AND gate.
-Designing based on the equations we get the following logic circuit for the half adder.
+Designing based on the equations, we get the following logic circuit for the half adder.

 How to design a Full Adder circuit?

 The only difference between a full adder and a half adder is that in a full adder, we also consider the carry input.
 So we have three inputs instead of two.
-Let’s plot the truth table using three inputs and general boolean addition rules.
+Let’s plot the truth table using three inputs and general binary addition rules.

 Truth table for a full adder